Itchetiky/ReadingListReader/README.md

 	  --input INPUT         Input file path.
 Assumed to be a Safari bookmarks file formatted as a binary property list.
 Defaults to ~/Library/Safari/Bookmarks.plist
+	  --syncdate YYYY-MM-DD	Controls the earliest Reading List item to sync with Instapaper.
+				Default to `None`, format is YYYY-MM-DD.

 ### Installation